Kelly Ripa Flaunts Killer Legs Lying On The Floor: ‘I Caved, I Just Couldn’t Do It Anymore’

 Kelly was then heard speaking to someone else before announcing that her dress was from designer brand Bash.
 The camera took it in, but it also moved downwards towards Kelly’s killer legs, with the star’s pins being flashed.
 Kelly also appeared barefoot, with the white heels she’d worn earlier removed.
 That came with an explanation: Kelly explained that she’d “caved,” and that she “just couldn’t do it anymore.”

 Kelly’s high heels seem to have been a near-permanent deal of late – well, except for when the star drove Instagram wild with makeup-free photos of herself in leggings at the U.S./Mexico border, as The Inquisitr reported.
-If it hasn’t been heels for Kelly of late, it’s been something even tougher: Kelly appeared on her tip-toes in pointe shoes recently as she attempted to get as many ballerinas en pointe at the same time.
+If it hasn’t been heels for Kelly of late, it’s been something even tougher; Kelly appeared on her tip-toes in pointe shoes recently as she attempted to get as many ballerinas en pointe at the same time.
 The social media buzz from Kelly worked, with the star landing herself a Guinness World Record.

-Celebrities do seem to be ditching the standard stilettos for something more-comfortable, these days.
+Celebrities do seem to be ditching the standard stilettos for something more comfortable these days.
 The sneaker trend is alive and well, with the likes of Kim Kardashian and Gigi Hadid regularly seen in them.
 Less of sneaker-wearer is Kelly, although her gym looks have included the footwear.

 Kelly will most likely return in heels for her next television appearance, although now everyone knows what really goes on.
 To be fair, who can blame her.